Counter Terrorism News Check

 Meanwhile Egypt's IAEA ambassador, Ramzy Ezzeldin Ramzy, insisted

-a nuclear-free zone in the region was "something that cannot wait until
+a nuclear-free zone in the region was "something that cannot

-there is a just and comprehensive peace but it is the very axis (of such a
+there is a just and comprehensive peace but it is the very axis (of

 peace)".